 Orcas are apex predators, which means they’re at the very top of the food chain and they have no predators.
 Killer whales are some of the largest and most powerful animals in the ocean, and no other predator is able to challenge them.

 Orcas behave very differently in captivity, and orca attacks on humans have occurred in zoos and aquariums.
-A killer whale called Tilikum, kept at Sea World for 25 years, was involved in the deaths of three people on separate occasions.
+A orca called Tilikum, kept at Sea World for 25 years, was involved in the deaths of three people on separate occasions.

 How do orcas sleep while swimming?